Why We Love South France Beaches

 1. The “French Nude Beach” Stereotype

 If you’re more on the modest side and concerned, the areas that allow nudity will generally be marked with a sign.
-Nowadays, the security typically enforce rules to cover up (man or woman) if you go naked in a non-nude area.
+Nowadays, security typically enforces rules to cover up (man or woman) if you go naked in a non-nude area.

 However, don’t be surprised if you do see a person or two uncovered.

-With train travel in France (see this site for more information), you’ll still need to find a way from the station to the hotel or condo you rented.
-It’s a good idea to go ahead and have a ride / transport booked in advance to avoid getting scammed for an overpriced taxi outside the train station.
+With train travel in France, you’ll still need to find a way from the station to the hotel or condo you rented.
+It’s a good idea to go ahead and have a ride/transport booked in advance to avoid getting scammed for an overpriced taxi outside the train station.